-Forming part of the Financial Statements For the FY Ended on 31st March 2023.
+Forming part of the Financial Statements for the FY ended 31st March 2024

 1. Corporate Information

 Glofix Advisory Services Private Limited (referred to as "GLOFIX" or "the Company") is incorporated in the State of Madhya Pradesh, India.
 The registered office of the Company is F 101, 48, Scheme No. 78, Vijay Nagar, Indore.
 The Company is mainly in the following businesses: